 The 2020 Presidential Election has come and gone.

-And while we saw a few shockers in House and Senate races, the presidential race was very easy to predict for those who understand the science of polling or closely monitored polling aggregates showcased by RealClearPolitics.com.
+And while we saw a few shockers in House and Senate races, the presidential race was very easy to predict for those who understand the science of polling or closely monitored polling aggregates showcased by RealClearPolitics.com or FiveThirtyEight.com.

-Yes, the expected margins were sometimes off – in state and national polls – but the outcomes themselves were accurate.
+Yes, the expected margins were sometimes off – in state and national polls – but the outcomes were generally accurate.

-In the presidential race, for example, the Real Clear Politics aggregate of top pollsters correctly called 49 of 51 states (including Washington DC), only missing Florida and Georgia.
+In the presidential race, for example, the Real Clear Politics aggregate of top pollsters correctly picked the winner of 49 of 51 states (including Washington DC), only missing Florida and Georgia.

 That’s 96 percent accuracy.